 The IoT in the field

-Dr Lihong Zheng, Senior Lecturer in Computer Science at Charles Sturt University, and part of the team for the competition, explained the rural focus.
+Dr Lihong Zheng is a Senior Lecturer in Computer Science at Charles Sturt University.
+She’s part of the team for the competition and explained the rural focus.

 “With the onset of digital agriculture, IoT can improve productivity in Australian farming.
 We teach students how to apply cutting-edge techniques to provide a cloud-based architecture for environmental monitoring on farms.

-“At Charles Sturt University we see the potential of the technology, and try to combine it with parts of the agriculture sector.”
+“At Charles Sturt University we see the potential of the technology.
+And we try to combine it with parts of the agriculture sector.”

 Dr Zheng believes it is important for the university to be at the forefront of technology that bridges the digital divide between metropolitan communities and regional, rural and remote ones.

 “There is much more scope to use IoT technology in Australian rural communities.
-It is being done a lot in Europe at the moment, with technologies to monitor crops, vineyards and irrigation, and these things can help Australian communities.”
+It is being done a lot in Europe at the moment.
+For example, technologies to monitor crops, vineyards and irrigation, and these things can help Australian communities.”